-- Natural disaster: In the event of bad weather, a natural disaster, or another emergency (for example, a test center power outage) - Medical or Personal Emergency: A medical or personal emergency is an unplanned event that prevents you from taking the exam.
+- Natural disaster: In the event of bad weather, a natural disaster, or another emergency (for example, a power outage) - Medical or Personal Emergency: A medical or personal emergency is an unplanned event that prevents you from completing the recertification requirements for maintaining your credential(s).
 A medical or personal emergency may apply to you or one of your immediate family members; spouse, child, or parent as defined by the Family Medical Leave Act.
-Documentation (such as a doctor's note, emergency room forms, obituary) showing why you could not take your exam will be required.
+Documentation (such as a doctor's note, emergency room forms, obituary) showing why you could not complete the recertification requirements will be required.

-If the candidate has met one of the above special circumstances, requests an extension for an exam or certification eligibility period, and is approved the extension, the fees that apply are:
+If the candidate has met one of the above special circumstances, requests an extension for recertification, and is approved the extension, the fees that apply are: